jurgynet/darktable_xmp_relative_dir/README.md

 -----
 * Take backups before you try any of this.
 Backups of your image dirs and/or xmp files.
 * Not responsibile for any file losses or corruption.
-* I have been using this patch successfully for the last three years
+* I have been using this patch successfully on LINUX for the last three years